tanhowseng/nctuLab3/README.md

 2. What is “table-miss” in SDN?
+To define what is table-miss, we first have to define the following:
+Flow Table: A stage of the pipeline, contains flow entries.
+Flow Entry: an element in a flow table used to match and prcess packets.
+It contains a set of match fields for matching packets, a priority for matching precedence, a set of counters to track packets, and a set of instructions to apply.
+Match Field: a field against which a packet is matched, including packet headers, the ingress port, and the metadata value.
+A match field may be wildcarded (match any value) and in some cases bitmasked.
+Metadata: a maskable register value that is used to carry information from one table to the next.

+> When processed by a flow table, the packet is matched against the flow entries of the flow table to select a flow entry (see figure).
+If a packet does not match a flow entry in a flow table, this is a table miss.
+The behavior on a tbale miss depends on the table conifiguration (see figure).
+A table-miss flow entry in the flow table may specify how to process unmatched packets: Options include dropping them, passing them to another table or sending them to the controller over the control channel via packet-in messages.

 3. Why is "`(app_manager.RyuApp)`" adding after the declaration of class in `controller.py`?

 4. Explain the following code in `controller.py`.
     ```python